Question 1: How much will I be receiving from my Jim and Betty Dye Scholarship?

 Answer: Yes – Although the Scholarships cannot be applied to summer school, the completion of summer school classes will factor into the credit hour completion and GPA.

-Question 9: Do advanced placement classes, dual credit courses, or credits received from high school or university testing or exams count toward my fifteen credit hour average or GPA?
+Question 11: Do advanced placement classes, dual credit courses, or credits received from high school or university testing or exams count toward my fifteen credit hour average and/or GPA?

 Answer: No – Each student must successfully complete the required fifteen credit hour average and maintain the 3.0 GPA as an enrolled undergraduate degree-seeking student.

-Answer: It is possible to receive a semester GPA below 3.0, however the cumulative GPA must remain at 3.0; or better or the Scholarship will be terminated.
-The cumulative GPA includes only classes completed as an enrolled undergraduate student (see Question 9).
+Answer: It is possible to receive a semester GPA below 3.0, however the cumulative GPA must remain at 3.0 or better or the Scholarship will be revoked.
+The cumulative GPA includes only classes completed as an enrolled undergraduate degree-seeking student (see Question 11).

 Answer: Scholarship recipients must complete an average of fifteen credit hours per semester.
 It is possible to enroll in or complete less than fifteen credit hours in a semester if enough credit hours have been completed in a previous semester(s) to maintain the fifteen credit hours average.
 However, please be aware the additional credit hours must be completed PRIOR to enrolling in or completing less.
 Failure to maintain a minimum average of fifteen credit hours per semester will result in Scholarship termination.